Welcome to WorldAccent, a trusted UK provider of Arabic typesetting services to business and organizations since 1989.

 Our in-house studio provides a fast, economic service and takes pride in its reputation for precision and accuracy.
 The team brings years of Arabic DTP and design experience to your project.
 With our array of Arabic fonts, we can rework your visual design from English to Arabic, whilst preserving your style for your intended readership, and maintaining the spirit of the original.

 From advising on the language implications of your initial designs through to producing print-ready PDFs, our studio’s expertise ensures your project is in great hands and guarantees polished Arabic layouts.

 Your typeset Arabic document will be supplied back to you in an easy to use format, such as high resolution PDF or outlined text.
 We can also supply Arabic ePubs if required.

 For complete peace of mind, some clients prefer WorldAccent to provide the Arabic text translation.
 This synergy allows us to deliver the maximum benefits of our efficient workflow and cutting edge technology, saving you time and money in the long run.

 Arabic page layout problems solved

-We typeset Arabic in-house, which means we can respond quickly to amendments or queries.
+We typeset Arabic ourselves, which means we can respond quickly to amendments or queries.
 This also allows us to advise you during your design process of any potential pitfalls in Arabic.
-In many projects, we can even point out advantages of Arabic reading from right to left.
+In some cases, we can even point out advantages of Arabic reading from right to left.
 For instance, it is possible to produce a bilingual brochure in English and Arabic with each language having its own correctly positioned front cover, reading into the middle.

 We have all the technical expertise you need: an in-depth understanding of the Arabic writing system, Arabic typographic conventions, typefaces and fonts, and an authoritative knowledge of how to typeset Arabic using InDesign, Quark Xpress, Illustrator, Word, Photoshop, Powerpoint, Acrobat and more.